 How would you like to major in something that sounds more like a winter vacation getaway?
 For students who wish to merge their passions for the slopes with a career interest in hospitality and resort management, there's a major to go with this highly specialized area of study.
 Students can currently pursue this degree track with Sierra Nevada College's Ski Area Business Management program, or Northern Michigan University's Ski Business and Resort Management major.

 Here's why it could be a great move: Outdoor tourism is snowballing.
-In fact, according to the National Ski Areas Association, the number of snowsports visits in the U.S. during the winter of 2014-2015 was 53.6 million -- that's more than three times the number of people who attended NFL games in 2014.
+In fact, according to the National Ski Areas Association, the number of snowsports visits in the U.S. during the winter of 2016-2017 was 54.8 million — that's more than double the number of people who attended NFL games in 2016.

 Apparently you don't have to be of legal drinking age to become a wine expert.
 At Cornell University, undergrads can major in Viticulture and Enology, which is the science behind winemaking.
 Students learn about wine chemistry, vineyard management, and grapevine biology, among other libation lessons.